 Me: (sigh) “… it’s Rage Against the Machine.”

 That poor guy went through the entire emotional spectrum I was dealing with in less than three seconds.
 To this day, I have never seen that hard of a swing from elation to horror.
-Of course, the band took the stage a few moments later and the madness began.
+The band took the stage shortly after and the madness began.
 An F5 pit of epic proportions burst into existence.
 Bodies flung like rag dolls and blood spilled into the dirt.
 To say that I got my ass kicked would be a gross understatement.
 By the time I escaped the pit, I looked like a mugging victim.
 I was battered, bruised, barely able to stand.
-I can still hear the screams of terrified fans being trampled by the frenzied mob.
-It was chaos on a scale that I had never before witnessed.
+I can still hear the screams of terrified fans being trampled by the frenzy.
+It was chaos on a scale that I had never witnessed before.
 A small fleet of ambulances carried away the injured.
 The fact that they were even there should have given me a clue.

 After all was said and done, I felt the worst for Metallica.
 When you survive a Rage pit, there is nowhere to go from there.
 I have seen Metallica several times and they generate some serious pits, but their Lollapalooza 96 crowd may as well have been watching Bob Ross paint some happy trees.